HOMiE: In Our Eyes

 Additional support provided by Pam and Bob Adams and Margot and Jonathan Davis.

-Teen Arts Council is funded by the Pamela D. and Robert W. Adams Fund, the Dorothy B. and Owen W. Robbins Teen Arts Council Fund, the Endowment for the Teen Arts Council, Robert E. Schiesske, the William E. Schrafft and Bertha E. Schrafft Charitable Trust, the Paul and Edith Babson Foundation, and the MFA’s Gallery Instructor Associates.
+Teen Arts Council is funded by the Pamela D. and Robert W. Adams Fund, the Dorothy B. and Owen W. Robbins Teen Arts Council Fund, the Endowment for the Teen Arts Council, Jean Berry, Robert E. Schiesske, the William E. Schrafft and Bertha E. Schrafft Charitable Trust and the Paul and Edith Babson Foundation.